logux/docs/2-starting/2-creating-proxy.md

   to process Logux actions.
 * You use [Logux Redux] on the client side.

-In you like Node.js and want the best performance, you can try to [move business logic] directly to Logux Server.
-Or you can keep high-performance parts in Logux Server and send other to back-end HTTP server.
+If you like Node.js and want the best performance, you can try to [move business logic] directly to Logux Server.
+Or you can keep high-performance parts in Logux Server and send others to the back-end HTTP server.

 [move business logic]: ./1-creating-server.md
 [Logux Redux]: ./3-creating-redux.md